tildas-old-projects/betteryourdiscord/README.md

 # Current code includes:

-- Prism theme
+- Opacity
-- Disccord
+- "Frosted glass" look

-- and a few tweaks such as gradient and opacity
+# Side effects

+- You have to use quick switcher.

 # Installing